Download Careers360 App

 Anti-Mullerian Hormone in Hormonal Coordination

-• Anti Mullerian Hormone directly regulates the follicle-stimulating hormone ( FSH) and luteinizing hormone (LH) which is important for reproductive function in females.
+• Anti-Müllerian Hormone directly regulates the follicle-stimulating hormone (FSH) and luteinising hormone (LH), which are important for Reproduction.

 During the development of a male child, the testes secrete AMH, which ceases the development of female reproductive organs and hence promotes the development of male reproductive organs.